0xbochi/daggerxbochi/lab01/readme.md

 ## Objective

-- Understand Dagger fundamentals
+- Understand Dagger fundamentals.
-- Learn how to use the DaggerCLI
+- Learn how to use the DaggerCLI.
-- Learn what's a Dagger module
+- Learn what's a Dagger module.
-- Run your first dagger command
+- Run your first dagger command.
-- Discover the Dagger API & SDK
+- Discover the Dagger API & SDK.

 ## Prerequisites